nithishreddy1101/CPR-Simulation/README.md

-# [Project Name] - VR CPR Simulation
+# VR CPR Simulation

 ## 🫀 Overview
-**[Project Name]** is an immersive Virtual Reality application built with Unity designed to train users in Cardiopulmonary Resuscitation (CPR).
+**VR CPR Simulation** is an immersive Virtual Reality application built with Unity designed to train users in Cardiopulmonary Resuscitation (CPR).
 This simulation provides a safe, controlled environment for users to practice life-saving techniques, offering real-time feedback on compression rate, depth, and hand placement.

 The goal of this project is to gamify first-aid training and make it accessible, engaging, and effective using VR technology.